stephaniamatvei/ptr-project-0/lib/README.md

 **Main Task** - Create an actor which maintains a simple FIFO queue.
 You should write helper functions to create an API for the user, which hides how the queue is implemented.

+*Explanation:*

+1. The BlockingQueue needs to store 2 queues, one for items, one for callers.

+2. Implementing `push`:

+    2.1.
+When an item is pushed to the blocking queue we just add the caller to the waiting queue and postpone the notification.

+3. Implementing `pop`:

+    3.1 Same as `push`, we just add the caller to the waiting queue and postpone the notification.
+The difference is that we should not reply to the callers but keep them waiting, so we should return `{:noreply, …}`.
+Another thing to note is that we should keep the caller waiting indefinitely, so we should set the timeout to `:infinity`.

+4. Implementing the blocking behavior:

+    4.1.
+When there’s no items in the items queue, we do nothing and just keep the callers waiting.

+    4.2.
+When there’s no processes waiting for items, we do nothing.

+    4.3.
+When both an item and a process waiting for an item are available, we send the item to the process, and recursively check whether there are more jobs to do by returning {:noreply, new_state, {:continue, term}}.

 ```elixir
 defmodule Week3.BlockingQueue do
   @moduledoc """